 Website icon Xpert.Digital

-The German digital industry with AI, XR, IoT, IT digital media and cloud computing: growth despite crises and challenges
+The German digital industry with AI, XR, IoT, IT, digital media and cloud computing: growth despite crises and challenges

-🚀📉 ICT growth 2024
+🚀📉 ICT Growth 2024

-According to current forecasts from the digital association Bitkom, sales in the ICT industry will increase by 4.4% to 224.3 billion euros in 2024.
-This means that the industry is growing significantly faster than the economy as a whole, which illustrates the continued high demand for digital solutions and services.
-Especially in economically difficult times, it becomes clear how essential digitalization is for companies, society and the state.
+According to current forecasts from the digital association Bitkom, the revenue of the ICT sector will increase by 4.4% to €224.3 billion in 2024.
+This means the sector is growing significantly faster than the overall economy, highlighting the continued high demand for digital solutions and services.
+Especially in economically challenging times, the essential nature of digitalization for businesses, society, and the government becomes clear.

-🛠️💼 Labor market and shortage of skilled workers
+🛠️💼 Labor market and skills shortage

 🤖💡 Artificial intelligence as the key to growth

-Artificial intelligence (AI) will remain a central topic in 2024.
-The Bitkom forecast expects the AI platform business to grow by 38.3% to 1.4 billion euros.
-This dynamic is further accelerated by technological advances from companies such as Google, Microsoft and Meta.
-At the same time, the EU is intensively discussing the AI Act, which is intended to create a regulatory framework for AI.
-The final vote in the EU Parliament is planned for the end of 2024, which the industry is following with great interest.
+Artificial intelligence (AI) remains a key theme in 2024.
+Bitkom forecasts growth in the AI platform business of 38.3%, reaching €1.4 billion.
+This momentum will be further accelerated by technological advancements from companies like Google, Microsoft, and Meta.
+At the same time, the EU is intensively debating the AI Act, which aims to establish a regulatory framework for AI.
+The final vote in the European Parliament is scheduled for the end of 2024, a development the industry is following with great interest.

 🌍🏆 International competitiveness

-📌 Other suitable topics
+📌 More related topics

 🖥️🚀 The digital economy in Germany